Euthynnus pelamis, Katsuwonus pelamis

 Stock area — The Republic of Maldives EEZ

-The last stock assessment for Indian Ocean skipjack was undertaken in 2017 and indicated that the stock was in a healthy state, but great uncertainty was noted.
-Skipjack stocks are notoriously difficult to assess and some countries in the Indian Ocean do not report fishery data which is important for stock assessment and management.
-The Maldives though, has been proactive with the management of its fisheries resources.
-A harvest control rule and Total Allowable Catch (TAC) have come into effect in 2018 for Indian Ocean skipjack, representing a large step forward in management and important measure to safeguard this important fishery.
-Monitoring and mitigation of vulnerable bycatch species is fairly poor in the wider Indian Ocean and observer coverage is also relatively low.
 Pole & line fishing is very selective but does contribute to catches of juvenile yellowfin and bigeye, and does rely on a substantial amount of small live fish for bait.
 The total catch of bait fish is relatively low compared to targeted fisheries and is unlikely to overexploit these stocks, but could have implications for local availability.
+In 2017 around 20% of skipjack catches in the Indian Ocean were from pole and line fisheries, most of it from the Maldivian certified fishery.
 Monitoring, documentation and commitments associated with the Maldivian MSC certified fishery enable better scoring for capture method and management and represents the best choice for skipjack.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Skipjack tuna are found throughout the world’s tropical and warm temperate waters.
 During the day they school on the surface (often with birds, drifting objects, sharks, whales etc.) but at night can descend to depths of 260m.
 Skipjack tuna are a very fast growing species, maturing at 2 to 3 years old (40cm in length) and living for up to 12 years.
 They can grow up to 100cm and 34kg in weight but are rarely found larger than 80cm and 10kg.
 They spawn all year round and have a medium to high resilience to fishing.